ironhack-labs/lab-dom-ironhack-cart/README.md

 #### Iteration 1.2: Call `updateSubtot`

-Now that `updateSubtot` is in place, call it from `calcAll` on your product:
+Now that `updateSubtot` is in place, use it in the `calcAll` on your product:

 ```js
 function calcAll() {